ist356/assignment-08-ojlangsyr/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I didn't have any real issue with creating the functions/files, however I had some issue with the map dashboard and trying to get the circle sizes to be static.
+Even when I changed the radius to 5000, or circleMarker vs circle, it would keep the dynamic behavior.
+I ended up giving up on it and just deleted a lot of the modifiers I added and even then it still looked the same.